Tuesday, February 12, 2013

 Not all 3rd Gens were created equal

-In the 3rd-Generation Camaro-Firebird F-body platform, GM offered many different variations of the 5.0-liter 305 cubic inch small block engine.
-From the non-performance base economy version LG4 and L03 TBI engines, to the performance version L69 H.O and LB9 TPI engines.
+When it comes to the 3rd-Generation Camaro-Firebird F-body platform, GM offered many different variations of the 5.0-liter 305 cubic inch small block engine.
+From the non-performance base economy version carburetor LG4 and L03 TBI engines, to the performance version L69 H.O and LB9 TPI engines.

 The 230hp / 300tq rating offered by the 5-speed manual and G92-equipped LB9 Tuned Port Injection (TPI) pales in comparison to the current superior in design LS1-based combinations, but back in the ‘80s and early ‘90s the performance optioned 230hp version 5.0-liter 305 with 5-speed manual was the hot set up that could rip low 14-second quarter-mile times at near 150 mph top speed, in stock trim… with air conditioning (non 1LE model)